sebastienrousseau/sebastienrousseau.github.io/_posts/offline.md

 apple-mobile-web-app-capable: "yes" ## The Apple mobile web app capable of the page.
 apple-mobile-web-app-status-bar-inset: "black" ## The Apple mobile web app status bar inset of the page.
 apple-mobile-web-app-status-bar-style: "black-translucent" ## The Apple mobile web app status bar style of the page.
-apple-mobile-web-app-title: "Contact Us" ## The Apple mobile web app title of the page.
+apple-mobile-web-app-title: "Kaishi" ## The Apple mobile web app title of the page.
 apple-touch-fullscreen: "yes" ## The Apple touch fullscreen of the page.

 # MS Application - The MS Application front matter (YAML).